plishman/Catholic-Lectionary-on-ESP8266/README.md

   <li>LinkedList - https://github.com/ivanseidel/LinkedList</li>
 </ul>

 Modified versions of the Time and SPI arduino libraries are also used: The time library has been changed to use a 64-bit value to store the time in seconds since 1970 so that the 2038 bug will not occur.
-The SPI library has had an extra function which permits 9-bit SPI data to be written, so that the WaveShare/Dalian display used can be operated on 3 wires instead of 4 (no need for a data/command wire, the d/c value is stored in the 9th bit of each byte transmitted to the screen, which saves a pin on the ESP8266).
+The SPI library has had an extra function added which permits 9-bit SPI data to be written, so that the WaveShare/Dalian display used can be operated on 3 wires instead of 4 (no need for a data/command wire, the d/c value is stored in the 9th bit of each byte transmitted to the screen, which saves a pin on the ESP8266).

 Many thanks to the contributors of Calendarium-Romanum, TheDotFactory and all of the other libraries on which this project depends.
 <p>